niall-m/Udemy/microservices/notes.md

           - [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) for generating a web token
           - create a web token with `jwt.sign()`
           - `jwt.verify()` to verify token was not tampered and to pull data out of jwt payload
+            - first arg is actual token, second arg is jwt key
+            - wrap in try catch
             - (don't forget @types for cookie-session & jsonwebtoken)
           - although anyone can see the jwt payload, by verifying the signature with the _signing key_, we can ensure the payload has not been altered
             - need to secretly share the signing key with all consuming services with docker/kubernetes